DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 class: center

-# Do not confuse Microprocessor and Core
+# Do not get confused between Microprocessor and Core

 A microprocessor is a **physical chip**.